aosabook/500lines/contingent/contingent.markdown

-that transitively connects all the tasks required to produce the output, from reading the input file, parsing and transforming the document, and rendering the result:
+that transitively connects all the tasks required to produce the output, from reading the input file, to parsing and transforming the document, and rendering the result:

 \aosafigure[240pt]{contingent-images/figure3.png}{A task graph.}{500l.contingent.graph3}